yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Package-Manager.md

 }
 ```

 Dependencies are then installed locally via the `bower install` command.
-First they're resolved to find conflicts, then downloaded and unpacked in a local sub dir called components:
+First they're resolved to find conflicts, then downloaded and unpacked in a local sub dir called bower_components:

-    /component.json
+    /bower.json
-    /components/modernizr/index.js
+    /bower_components/modernizr/index.js
-    /components/modernizr/modernizr.js
+    /bower_components/modernizr/modernizr.js

 This approach has a number of benefits.